 For many schools an Easter Raffle is the first fundraising opportunity for the year.
 The combination of children and chocolate is a delicious recipe for success, but with the short prep time in Term 1 it can be a struggle to get a raffle organised in time.
 Don’t despair, there is still time and we are going to show you how!

-Last year, Heathmont East Primary School made the switch to online for their Easter raffle and are happy for us to share their success with other time-poor fundraisers.
+In 2019 Heathmont East Primary School made the switch to online for their Easter raffle and are happy for us to share their success with other time-poor fundraisers.

 - Printing tickets

 - Collecting and banking the money

 - Keeping track of the ticket numbers on a spreadsheet

 - Separating the tickets and adding them to a barrel to draw the winners – 80 times!